OpenMDAO/OpenMDAO-Framework/docs/dev-guide/intro.rst

     bzr branch lp:openmdao <your_branch_name>

-To submit patches you must upload your branch to the openmdao repository on Launchpad and request that it be merged.
+To submit patches you must upload your branch to the openmdao project on Launchpad and request that it be merged.
 Please see :ref:`Pushing-a-Branch-Back-to-Launchpad`